 Notes

-- To cut the squash in half, lengthwise (from stem to base): using a sharp knife, start in the middle of the squash and slice down towards the base.
-Turn the squash around, and slice from the middle towards the stem.
+- To cut the squash in half, lengthwise (from stem to base): Using a sharp knife, start in the middle of the squash and slice down towards the base.
+Then, turn the squash around and slice from the middle towards the stem.

 - The squash does not need to be peeled.
-The skin helps to hold the squash together during roasting.
-The skin is also edible.
+The skin is edible and also helps to hold the squash together during roasting.

 Nutrition